Overview

 Example Configuration

-- Form Input: Employee submits request
+- Fill In Form: Employee submits request

 - Decision Node: Route based on request type/amount

-- Approval: Manager reviews request
+- Get Approval: Manager reviews request

 - Decision Node: Approve or deny path

-- Document Response: Generate decision letter
+- Download Document: Generate decision letter

 - Send Email: Notify employee of decision